goeb/reqflow/README.md

 # Overview

-`req` is software for Requirement Management across documents.
+`req` is a software tool for Requirement Management across documents.

 It is not operationnal and highly unstable at the moment.